Rocky-Studios/Megafactory-Docs/docs/index.md

 **This guide is made for Windows 10+ with <a href="https://visualstudio.microsoft.com/vs/community/" target="_blank">Visual Studio Community Edition</a> and <a href="https://blender.org" target="_blank">Blender</a>.**

 ## Publishing your mod
-??? guide info
-    If you're done with the first public release of your mod, you can upload it to [megafactory.rockystudios.net/mods](https://megafactory.rockystudios.net/mods) so other people can download it from within the game.
+If you're done with the first public release of your mod, you can upload it to [megafactory.rockystudios.net/mods](https://megafactory.rockystudios.netmods) so other people can download it from within the game.
 Your mod might be rejected, and we will provide a good reason why.
-It will usually be rejected if it poses a security risk to users, and we will provide a fix.
+It willusually be rejected if it poses a security risk to users, and we will providea fix.
 <strong style="color: red;">DO NOT UPLOAD YOUR MOD ANYWHERE ELSE</strong>
 ## Best Practices
 So, you're ready to make a mod.
 But before you start, it is recommended you have a readof this section, so that you can do things right from the start and not have to rewriteor redesign your mod later on.